teor2345/endosome/README.md

 * endosome.py imports all the other files
 * connect.py opens, closes, and exchanges data on TCP and SSL connections
+* crypto.py contains some Tor cryptographic primitives
+* pack.py packs and unpacks individual data fields
-* cell.py packs and unpacks cells
+* cell.py crypts, packs, and unpacks cells
 * link.py opens, closes, and exchanges data on Tor links
 * circuit.py opens, closes, and exchanges data on Tor circuits